-Disclosure - refers to a child telling someone (through words, drawings or actions) that he or she feels unsafe or has been harmed.
+Disclosure -a child, telling someone (through words, drawings or actions) that they feel unsafe or has been harmed.

-Leader (or other term used with THE ORGANISATION)- For the purposes of this document, leader will refer to any employee or volunteer whose role means they hold lead responsibility for key organisational functions including recruitment, selection, supervision, program planning, risk management and program delivery.
+Leader (or other term used with THE ORGANISATION)- For this document, the leader will refer to any employee or volunteer whose role means they hold lead responsibility for key organisational functions including recruitment, selection, supervision, program planning, risk management and program delivery.